samrmay/daily-pennsylvanian-headline-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Samrmay changes
+I modified the scraper to grab the most read article from the DP home page.
+This content is actually dynamically rendered, so there is a JS script embedded in the site which dynamically builds the 10 most read article html elements.
+The quickest way around this for me was to scrape the url which is hit in this JS script and request the top 10 articles myself via a second request.
+I believe this is the most robust way to retrieve this data, and does not make any more requests to the front or backend than a normal user client would.
+A JSON containing the 10 articles is then returned from the backend request, at which point we take the top article's title and return.

 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run: